What is Quality Improvement (QI)?

 Severn is full of QI enthusiasts and there are lots of great projects going on across the region.

-For advice about undertaking QI work as a junior doctor, check out this blog by Dr Rob Bethune.
+For advice about undertaking QI work as a doctor in training, check out this blog by Dr Rob Bethune.

 'Change will always be to the benefit of patients.
 Change will be clinically driven.
 All change will be locally-led.
 You will be involved.
 You will see the difference first.'

 Lord Darzi; 2008, NHS Next Stage Review: Leading Local Change

 'Place the quality and safety of patient care above all other aims for the NHS.'